Beyond Individualism

 Portraying Collective Selfhood in Latin American Literature and Art

 Zamora calls this new Latin American form “archetypal realism” because its characters represent entities larger than themselves.
-They sometimes embody entire communities, cultures, families, religious orders, or ideal planets.
+They may embody entire communities, cultures, families, religious orders, or ideal planets.
 Through deft readings of collective characters in fiction by Gabriel García Márquez, Isabel Allende, Jorge Luis Borges, and more alongside the art of Diego Rivera, Remedios Varo, and Xul Solar, Zamora reveals a modernity based not on Enlightenment conceptions of selfhood but on community, collectivity, and kinship.

 Zamora calls this new Latin American form “archetypal realism” because its characters represent entities larger than themselves.
-They sometimes embody entire communities, cultures, families, religious orders, or ideal planets.
+They may embody entire communities, cultures, families, religious orders, or ideal planets.
 Through deft readings of collective characters in fiction by Gabriel García Márquez, Isabel Allende, Jorge Luis Borges, and more alongside the art of Diego Rivera, Remedios Varo, and Xul Solar, Zamora reveals a modernity based not on Enlightenment conceptions of selfhood but on community, collectivity, and kinship.

-368 pages | 25 color plates, 82 halftones | 7 x 10
+360 pages | 25 color plates, 82 halftones | 7 x 10

 Abakanowicz Arts and Culture Collection